thephpleague/uri/docs/5.0/manipulations/middlewares.md

     - `Psr\Http\Message\UriInteface`;
     - `League\Uri\Interfaces\Uri`;

-- must return a instance of the same class as the submitted object.
+- must return a instance of the same type as the submitted object.
 - is transparent when dealing with error and exceptions.
 It must not alter of silence them apart from validating their own parameters.

-### URI middleware and callable

-To avoid a major BC break, all implemented URI middlewares still support the `__invoke` method.
-The method is an alias of the `process` method.
+<p class="message-notice">To reduce BC break, all implemented URI middlewares still support the <code>__invoke</code> method.
+The method is an alias of the <code>process</code> method.</p>

 ~~~php
 <?php